Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

     git commit -m 'Message describing commit'
     git push

-Now that all the files changed have been commited, let's continue to Create Pull Request section.
+Now that all the files changed have been committed, let's continue to Create Pull Request section.

 .. _Create Pull Request: